 Living on Cheung Chau, I have become heavily involved in opposing the government’s plans to build an artificial island with gigantic waste incinerator beside neighbouring Shek Kwu Chau.
 In this case, too, citizens’ action has been crucial in raising some public awareness of the issue, and in helping prompt the Legislative Council’s Panel on Environmental Affairs to vote against the project.

-Yet this vote may not mean an end to the incinerator, just as protecting a site one day may not keep it safe for long.
+Yet this vote did not mean an end to the incinerator, just as protecting a site one day may not keep it safe for long.
 In summer 2010 came reports of a development project damaging Tai Long Wan, this time at Sai Wan, south of Ham Tin.
 A Facebook group on protecting Sai Wan was started, and within a week attracted over 65,000 members.
 This plus protest hikes generated media interest, and prompted the government to act in order to stop the development.
 “We helped wake up a giant,” said Wayne Yim, founder of the Facebook group.
 “The quiet majority of Hong Kong people have shown they will no longer stand by and let developers take away their core assets.”

 As grassroots support for conservation builds – and is surely now ahead of the government, and especially developers who too often seem out of touch with our changing society – the Lung Fu Shan Environmental Concern Group is itself changing, to become the Alliance for a Beautiful Hong Kong, and with greater opportunities for Hongkongers’ involvement.